Hopf-algebraic structures on mixed graphs: The species of mixed graphs

-If $\mathcal{B}$ is a basis of $V$, a basis of $\calF_V[\bfG]$ is the set of mixed graphs which vertices are decorated by elements of $\mathcal{B}$.
+If $\mathcal{B}$ is a basis of $V$, a basis of $\calF_V[\bfG]$ is the set of mixed graphs whose vertices are decorated by elements of $\mathcal{B}$.
 The product is the disjoint union.
 For any $V$-linearly decorated graph $G$,